praetorian-inc/praetorian-cli/README.md

 ```

 ### Using a plugin command
-Plugin commands add end-to-end functions to the CLI as commands grouped under `plugin`.
+Plugin commands add end-to-end functions as commands grouped under `plugin`.
 See a listing
 of all the plugin commands by running:

 ```zsh